What Is Building Automation - and How Do You Learn It?

 Free, Structured, Employment-Focused: Stacks+Joules

-The training uses real equipment — actual controllers, sensors, dampers, and building management systems.
-Students troubleshoot live systems, not simulations.
-The Henry Street Settlement building on the Lower East Side, where the program runs, is itself a living lab: real sensors, real systems, real students learning to manage them.
+Training uses real equipment - actual controllers, sensors, dampers, and building management systems.
+The Henry Street Settlement building on the Lower East Side is a living lab.
+After training: an onboarding pipeline with a partner employer.
+After that: job placement support.
+Free, ages 18–24.

 Vendor Training Programs

-Manufacturers like Siemens, Trane, Johnson Controls, and Automated Logic run training programs on their specific platforms.
-These are valuable for deepening expertise but typically require some BAS foundation first.
-They're not designed as entry points — they're designed for people already in the field.
+Siemens, Trane, Johnson Controls, and Automated Logic run platform-specific programs.
+Valuable for deepening expertise but require existing BAS foundation first.

 Community College Programs

-Some community colleges offer HVAC or building technology programs that touch on BAS.
-Quality varies significantly.
-The better ones get you into the field; others produce credentials that don't map to what employers actually need.
-Worth researching what local employers think of specific programs before enrolling.
+Some community colleges offer HVAC/building technology programs that touch on BAS.
+Quality varies - research what local employers think before enrolling.

 On-the-Job Learning